vrtulka23/scnt-exs/README.md

 and will print ``797.5`` into the terminal.

 The list of all default operations and their order is initialized in the [``Solver`` class](https://github.com/vrtulka23/exs-cpp/blob/main/src/solver.h).
-However, individual operators and their order can be easily modified as in the example below.
+However, individual operators and their order can be easily modified, as in the example below.

 ```cpp
 // modifying default operator symbols